Anushkajain-7/UMS/README.md

-# Futurense University Management System (UMS)
+# University Management System (UMS)

  ## Project Overview
- The Futurense University Management System (UMS) is a premium, full-stack application designed for seamless academic management.
+ University Management System (UMS) is a premium, full-stack application designed for seamless academic management.
 It provides a clean, professional interface for students to manage their academic journey, track financial records, and communicate securely with faculty.

  ## Key Features
  - **Secure Authentication**: Robust Sign In and Sign Up system with JWT-based session management.